Part 4. Python Package Development

 walkability = calculate_walkability(streets, amenities)

-Week 9: Structure and Building (?sec-package-fundamentals)
+Week 9.
+Structure and building

 • Why packaging matters for urban analytics

-• Package architecture: the src/ layout
+• Package architecture, the src/ layout

-• Understanding pyproject.toml
+• Reading and editing pyproject.toml

 • Building distributions with uv